sherly-ylin/Notes/COMP 550/(LeetCode) Problems.md

 		#include this if A[i]=B[j]
 		#otherwise check if can include one of A[i],B[j]
 ```

+**LeetCode 1911: Maximum Alternating Subsequence Sum**
+- Input: array of positive
+- Goal: max alternating sum
+- The **alternating sum** of a 0-indexed array: the sum of the elements at even indices minus the sum of the elements at odd indices.

 ## Knapsack-like
 > Idea: for each item: [pick it] OR [not pick it]